 Even at our prayer night tonight, we prayed that God would provide in this way and give us discernment about who the person is.
 We need to be disciplined and patient, ensuring we don’t rush the process, or delay it unnecessarily, valuing God’s leading over what may look appealing.

-As we’re still in the initial phases of the search for a new teaching pastor, so there’s a lot going on behind the scenes, most notably vetting and interviewing candidates.
+We’re still in the initial phases of the search for a new teaching pastor so there’s a lot going on behind the scenes, most notably vetting and interviewing candidates.
 That said, progress is being made and we need to allow the process to play out.

 I should be able to provide another update for you in 3-4 weeks.